RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

-5) Since the unit of forest NBP is kg/m2/s we multiply it by Intact and NonIntact forest area Intact and NonIntact "Forest" area came from a combination of Hansen "Tree" cover and Popatov Intat forest mask This exircice was done in Google Earth Engine platform We used FAO difenition of forest to convert tree cover to forest cover: (minimum of 20% of tree cover per gridcell and half ha connection)
+5) Since the unit of forest NBP is kg/m2/s we multiply it by Intact and NonIntact forest area Intact and NonIntact "Forest" area came from a combination of Hansen "Tree" cover and Popatov Intat forest mask This exircice was done in Google Earth Engine platform (see GEE_example.png) We used FAO difenition of forest to convert tree cover to forest cover: (minimum of 20% of tree cover per gridcell and half ha connection)

 Contact: ram.alkama@hotmail.fr